 While working with the USDA Forest Service for most of his career, Jim Hasbrouck had to travel frequently.
-Hotels were impersonal and lacked character, so Jim began to stay in B&Bs instead.
-After each trip, he would come home to Christine and describe his experience.
+He began staying in B&Bs because of their home-like atmosphere rather than what he found with motels and hotels.
+After each trip, he would come home and describe his experience.
 Soon it became obvious that his interest in the bed and breakfast business was more than just idle conversation between husband and wife.
-A retirement job was in the making.
+A retirement job was therefore in the making.

 “We had a lot of antiques that needed a huge house in which to display them and we wanted to have an income that would support living in that large house,” says Christine.